purnadip-manna/purnadip-manna/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Django Advanced.
+- 🌱 I’m currently working with SpringBoot.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->